 The music sounds nice and as you would expect have a spacey feel but what I am disappointed in is the radio stations themselves.
 While the music works for the setting it is a shame that the presenters don’t speak about what is going on such as building a wonder or if a comet is smashing down right now but instead seems so static.

 At the time of getting ready to publish this review, I was about to say there was no story but I just hit what they called a mystery and man was it hard to do.
 I am assuming there are quite a few of them and this one involved, with some sad irony, an infection that’s going around Earth killing people that came from Mars.
 I am half assuming it has different outcomes more so if you find out about it in time but I enjoyed it.

-If you enjoy city building games and are looking for one where you are able to fail and mass murder a bunch of people you may want to give Surviving Mars a try!
+If you enjoy city-building games and are looking for one where you can fail and mass murder many people, you may want to try Surviving Mars!